muhammadluqmanaslam/yousound-api/README.md

   sudo service nginx status ( check nginx, web-server running ) sudo /usr/sbin/passenger-memory-stats ( check passenger, web-application-server is running )

+## Flow

+### order flow

+- when user places an order, he puts the card info and creates the `stripe_token` on front-end (desktop/mobile) side
+- it calls `items/buy` API with `stripe_token`
+- on API side, it gets the amount from the card with `stripe_token` and then divide the amount to merchants and collaborators.

 ## Data Structure

 ### shop_item